Skip to content

-DMN Orchestration¶
+DMN Orchestration

 The DMN tab enables the editor to go beyond metadata authoring and become an active tool for deploying and testing decision logic.
 It integrates directly with the Operaton rule engine, which hosts the DMN models that execute government service decisions.

-What the DMN tab does¶
+What the DMN tab does

 The tab handles the complete lifecycle of a Decision Model and Notation (DMN 1.3) file within a service definition:

 File management.
 Upload a .dmn file, or load one of the provided examples.
 The editor parses the DMN XML, extracts all <decision> elements, identifies the primary decision key (automatically skipping constant parameters prefixed with p_*), and pre-populates the request body with the correct input variable names and types.
+The primary key is chosen by preferring a root decision — one that no other decision requires via informationRequirement — rather than the first <decision> in document order, so a model whose intended output decision is authored later is still resolved correctly.
+When a file contains more than one testable decision, a Decision Key dropdown lets you pick which one to evaluate; the selection updates the evaluation URL everywhere (v1.10.3).

 Syntactic validation.
 Immediately after upload, the editor runs the DMN file through the shared backend's five-layer syntactic validator.
 The result is shown inline in the file card — valid files display a green badge, files with issues display a collapsible panel grouped by layer.
 See Syntactic Validation below.